morrungulo/financial-portfolios/README.md

 Data is refreshed every minute only, and must be triggered via a show (portfolios only), portfolio GET, asset GET, watchlist GET and data GET.

 For now, data is never deleted.

+# Currency Exchange Rate

+This must also be supported.